 How to check Facebook filtered messages and message requests

-If you enter competitions on Facebook, you should be checking your message inbox (or Messenger app) regularly in case you get a winning notification!
-But it’s not as straightforward as it seems – there are also Message Requests and Filtered Messages to check.
+If you enter giveaways on Facebook, you should be checking your message inbox (or Messenger app) regularly in case you get a winning notification!
+But it’s not as straightforward as it seems – there are also Message Requests and Filtered Messages (Spam) inboxes to check.

 - If you get a Facebook message from a friend (or a page you’ve messaged), it will go into your regular Messenger inbox at www.facebook.com/messages

 - If a message comes in from someone Facebook thinks you might know, it will appear as a Message Request at the top of your inbox at www.facebook.com/messages/requests

 - Messages from non-friends, assumed by Facebook to be spam, are sent to your Spam (previously called Filtered) folder at www.facebook.com/messages/filtered

 A Facebook page (company) can only message a fan directly if they have commented on their page – OR they can message if the fan has previously sent a message.
 Sometimes though, a notification about a giveaway you’ve won will come from a page admin, who has to use their personal account to send that message – and it may well go to your Filtered Messages folder!